swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// -infinity compares less than or equal to everything except NaN.
   /// Everything except NaN compares less than or equal to +infinity.
   ///
+  /// Because of the existence of NaN in FloatingPoint types, trichotomy does
+  /// not hold, which means that `x < y` and `!(y <= x)` are not equivalent.
+  /// This is why `isLessThanOrEqual(to:)` is a separate implementation hook
+  /// in the protocol.
+  ///
   /// Note that this predicate does not impose a total order.
 The `totalOrder`
   /// predicate provides a refinement satisfying that criteria.
   @warn_unused_result